 Brachah Zefira was a seminal figure in the world of Israeli song and among its most colorful and influential personalities in the pre-State period.
-Few records remain of her family, her date of birth, or her childhood, but it is known that her father, Yosef Zefira, immigrated to Palestine from Yemen in 1877 and settled in Jerusalem’s Nahalat Zvi neighborhood, which was founded that year.
+Few records remain of her family, her date of birth, or her childhood, but it is known that her father, Yosef Zefira, immigrated to Palestine from the city of Sanaa in Yemen in 1877 and settled in Jerusalem’s Nahalat Zvi neighborhood, which was founded that year.
 It was there that he established his home after marrying Na’ama (née Amrani), also a native of Yemen.
-Their daughter Brachah was born in 1911.
+Their daughter Brachah was born in 1910.
 Her mother died in childbirth and her father was overcome by typhus when she was three.

 During this period, Zefira lived in the Neveh Zedek quarter of Tel Aviv, where she became familiar with Yemenite Jewish traditions, in particular the community’s songs, which captivated her.
 As a result, she began studying the Yemenite singing tradition with Yehiel Adaki, who was engaged in collecting and publicizing Yemenite music.

 Upon the recommendation of Alexander Diki, a Russian director at the Habimah theater, and with the support of Meir Dizengoff, the mayor of Tel Aviv, Zefira traveled to Berlin to continue her studies in acting and music at the studio of Max Reinhardt.
 In Berlin, Zefira was exposed to the grandeur of the classical world.
 While studying at Reinhardt’s school, she became famous for always appearing with her hair loose and her feet bare, as had been her practice in Palestine (“out of a desire to feel the earth,” as she often explained).
 In Berlin, she sang before such prominent figures as Albert Einstein and Max Nordau, who remarked that she “sings like a young shepherdess in the mountains.”